What Is a Digital Experience Platform?

 Digital Experience Platform (DXP)

 It's become clear that the digital experience is no longer just a way to get people in the door, but critical to growing customer satisfaction and loyalty post-acquisition.
 The digital journey has expanded, and more back-end applications are being used by different departments to handle their slice of that journey.

-For the customer experience to remain consistent from acquisition to advocate, these back-end systems need to integrate.
+For the customer experience to remain consistent from acquisition to advocacy, these back-end systems need to integrate.
 Digital is no longer just in the marketing team's hands — the entire business is responsible for it.

-This gave companies new ways to collect customer data, define personas, and create exceptional experiences with unique content for specific audiences.
+WEM gave companies new ways to collect customer data, define personas, and create unique content for specific audiences.
 Plus, it connected new digital channels such as mobile apps and social media.

-This realization launched the Digital Experience Platform (DXP) — an open platform that easily integrates with other systems and departments — and that enables companies to craft truly personal experiences for customers, which is something that modern companies need more than ever.
+This realization led to the development of the DXP, an open platform that easily integrates with other systems and departments and enables companies to craft truly personal experiences for customers, which is something that modern companies need more than ever.

 The Advantages of a DXP